Healing Guide

 Necromancers have a great source of group utility in their Glacial Colossus ultimate, which provides a powerful debuff to let the group deal more damage.
 They also have a unique resurrection ultimate Renewing Animation that can instantly rez multiple allies

-• Braided Tether or Mortal Coil: The necro’s area HoT.
+• Braided Tether (or Mortal Coil): The necro’s area HoT.
 Heals along a tether reaching from you to the corpse consumed.
+Also provides a 3% healing buff just by having it slotted.
 Use Braided to expand the healing area, or Coil for extra resources

-• Consider using Intensive Mender in a dungeon, where three people getting healed is most of your group.
-In a trial, you’ll be better off with Guardian’s longer timer so that you can focus more on skills that will heal more of your group
+• Consider using Intensive Mender in a dungeon, where that three person cap is most of your group anyway.
+In a trial, you want to be able to heal more people at once, so consider Guardian for its longer timer so that you can focus on casting other, stronger skills

 • Renewing Animation [flex]: UItimate providing an instant resurrect for three dead allies.
 Incredibly useful when lots of your team is dead and you don’t have time to rez manually